Mudgal

-Mudgal is a panchayat town in Lingsugur taluk, Raichur district in the Indian state of Karnataka.
+Mudgal is a Municipal town in Lingsugur taluk, Raichur district in the Indian state of Karnataka.
 Mudgal is about 10 miles south-west of Lingsugur.

 Mudgal has several inscriptions belonging to the Seuna Yadavas of Devagiri.
 It is known for its historical heritage and communal harmony.
 The main attractions here are the remnants of the Mudgal fort and an ancient Roman Catholic church built by the Jesuits before 1557.

 There are ancient temples of Aswathhanarayana, Venkatesha, Narasimha and Didderayah.

 History

 Mudgal's existence dates back to Neolithic era.

-Mudgal is also known as Lord Ganesha's teacher.
+Rishi Mudgal is also known as Lord Ganesha's teacher.
 Mudgal is one of the most important places of historical interest.
 Mudgal or Mudugal has a history dating back to the Seuna Yadavas of Devagiri, several inscriptions of which have been discovered in and around the town.

 In 11th century Mudgal was an educational centre for the students of various parts of the country.

 In the beginning of the 14th century, it was an important outpost of the Kakatiya kingdom.
 Ala-ud-din Bahman Shah, after seizing Devagiri, captured Mudgal along with Raichur.
 Some recent controversy regarding the original name of Mudgal had arisen by many Historians claiming that it was actually called "Al-Madaggal" during the Bahmani Sultanate era meaning "Place which has been agriculturally cultivated" in Arabic since the Bahmani Turks were predominantly Turko-Arab.
 After the establishment of the Bahmani Dynasty, the Bijapur kings took possession of the western and southern parts of the territory of the Bahmani kingdom including the forts of Raichur and Mudgal.

 During 16th century Mudgal was ruled by Vijayanagar Empire.

-Many battles were fought between Vijayanagar emperors and Bahmani sultans.
+Many battles were fought between Vijayanagar suratrana and Bahmani sultans.